-If you don't have a barbell, you can either hold a pair of dumbbells at your shoulders or a kettlebell in front of your chest.
+If you don't have a barbell, you can go the good morning exercise with a dumbbell or kettlebell against your chest.

 - Sit on the edge of a bench or chair with a resistance band looped around both legs just above your knees.

 - On an exhale press your knees outward and away from one another.